akdh/ingresDocs/geospatial/functions/union/union.markdown

 Alias: ST_UNION

-Returns an object that covers the area covered by either g1 or g2.
+Returns an object that contains every point in either g1 and/or g2.

 ## Example ##